seananderson/ecofolio/README.md

 to as the "portfolio effect".

 To cite this package please cite the accompanying paper:
 Anderson, S.C., A.B.
 Cooper, N.K.
 Dulvy.
 2013.
-Methods in Ecology and
+Ecological prophets:
-Evolution.
+Quantifying metapopulation portfolio effects.
+Methods in Ecology and Evolution.
 In Press.

 You can install `ecofolio` with the following `R` code: